The 10 most gameplay enabling Nintendo systems

 Top 3 Nintendo libraries that need a 3DS overhaul

 Of all of the amazing 3DS demos Nintendo showed at E3, one of the most overlooked was a 3D port of the classic arcade shooter Xevious.
-It featured no new graphics or gameplay elements, levels, or power-ups – it was a direct simple port of a definitively 2D game, slightly tweaked for depth perception.
+It featured no new graphics or gameplay elements, levels, or power-ups ”“ it was a direct simple port of a definitively 2D game, slightly tweaked for depth perception.
 The result?
-The game looked a little more fresh – the ground far below the aircraft… actually looked quite far away.
-A very simple tweak to a classic game lent it a new dimension – perceived altitude.
+The game looked a little more fresh ”“ the ground far below the aircraft”¦ actually...